PerRucia/ip/docs/README.md

 Yes, you can use the clear command to delete all tasks and `delete_note <note id>` to remove notes individually.

 #### 6. What should I do if Rucia doesn’t recognize my command?
 Ensure that you're typing the command correctly.
-You can type help to see the full list of commands.
+You can type `help` or `?` to see the full list of commands.

 #### 7. Can I customize Rucia’s appearance or responses?
 Not at the moment, but future updates may include customization options.
 Stay tuned!